uga-rosa/cache.nvim/README.md

-# cache.lua
+# cache.nvim

-lru and lfu
+lru and lfu cache for neovim lua